xperthasan/Daily-Expense-Tracker/README.md

-# Daily-Expense-Tracker
-Managing daily expenses and income is essential for maintaining financial stability, whether for personal use or business operations.
-The Daily Expense Tracker is a comprehensive, easy-to-use Excel-based tool designed to help users efficiently track their income, expenses, and financial transactions in one place.
+# Daily Expense & Income Tracker (Excel)

+## 📌 Overview
+This is a simple **Daily Expense & Income Tracker** created in **Microsoft Excel** to help users track their financial transactions.
+It includes:
+✅ Expense & Income Records
+✅ Summary Dashboard
+✅ Search Functionality
+✅ Cash & Bank Balance Tracking

+## 🔧 Features
+- Auto calculates total income & expenses
+- Easy to search transactions by date
+- Separate sections for **cash** & **bank** transactions

+## 📂 File Details
+- `CashBook.xlsx` – The main Excel file with expense & income tracker

+## 🚀 How to Use
+1. Download the `CashBook.xlsx` file
+2. Open in **Microsoft Excel**
+3. Enter your **daily expenses & income**
+4. Check the summary section for total calculations

+## 📬 Feedback
+Feel free to contribute or suggest improvements